PhilipOyelegbin/cloud-projects/README.md

 **Projects:**

+* **Project 1: Cozy Cloud Challenge**
+  * Description: This is a 30 days beginners task with different set of task for each day, click [here](https://github.com/PhilipOyelegbin/cloud-projects/wiki) to access the document.
+  * Technologies: Cloud Platform (Google Cloud Platform).
-* **Project 1: Linux Command Line CTF Challenge**
+* **Project 2: Linux Command Line CTF Challenge**
   * Description: This CTF challenge requires you to deploy a lab environment in your preferred cloud provider, everything is automated, please refer to individual guides to setup the environment.
+Click [here](./linux_task/CTF_Task.md) to access the document
   * Technologies: Terraform and Cloud Platform (Azure).
-* **Project 2: Serverless Movie API**
+* **Project 3: Serverless Movie API**
   * Description: A serverless API built with [Cloud Provider] to provide movie information, leveraging [NoSQL Database] and [Function Service].
   * Technologies: [List of technologies used, e.g., Python, Node.js, AWS Lambda, Azure Functions, Google Cloud Functions, DynamoDB, Cosmos DB, Firestore]
   * Key Features: